 NewOrleansRestaurants.com makes it easier for you to make your dining reservations ahead of time.
 Simply click each restaurant listed below for further information on the restaurant -- follow each restaurant's links at top right for their menu, location, dress code and hours of operation.
-(For private party or group recommendations, click Private Parties in New Orleans on your left.)
+(For private party or group recommendations, click Quick Quote on your top left.)

 Twelve years before Andrew Jackson won the Battle of New Orleans, The French Market Restaurant & Bar began serving outstanding seafood and ice-cold drinks to visitors and natives alike.
 Today the ambiance remains the same.

 The pearl of New Orleans' restaurants, Acme Oyster House invites area residents and visitors to enjoy its marvelous ambiance, fresh seafood from Louisiana waters, and local charm.
 Five locations, including the French Quarter, Metairie and the Northshore.

 New Orleans' world-renowned gold medal winner, Chef Andrea combines Louisiana products with Northern Italian cuisine to create a memorable dining experience.
 A favorite among locals.
 Located in Metairie, 10 minutes from the French Quarter.

 Since 1840, Antoine's has been noted for its excellent French-Creole cuisine and numerous historical dining rooms.
 Antoine's has long been a tradition for both locals and visitors to New Orleans.
 An unmatched dining experience in the heart of the French Quarter.